derhansen/sf_event_mgt/Documentation/ForAdministrators/Configuration/Plugins/EventPlugin/Index.rst

          * Ignore category selection
          * Show events with selected categories (OR)
          * Show events with selected categories (AND)
-         * Do NOT show events with selected categories (OR)
+         * Do NOT show events with selected categories (NOTOR)
-         * Do NOT show events with selected categories (AND)
+         * Do NOT show events with selected categories (NOTAND)

    :Key:
          categoryConjunction